A Convection-Diffusion model on a star shaped graph: Main results

-The ideas involved in the proof of Theorem \ref{well-posedness-L2} can be sketched as follows: we will first obtain a global well-posedness result when $\bu_0\in L^2(\Gamma)$ and the nonlinearity $f$ is Lipschitz.
-Then, combining this result, a priori estimates and some classical arguments in conservation laws (see, for instance, \cite[p.~60]{MR1304494}) we can extend the global well-posedness to the case of initial data in $L^2(\Gamma)\cap L^\infty(\Gamma)$ and the nonlinearity with $C^1(\rr)$ regularity.
-In each of the cases described above classical abstract theorems due to J. L. Lions (see \cite[Theorem X.9]{MR2759829}) play an important role.

-We will prove Theorem \ref{first.term} by using a scaling method, i.e., we introduce a family of scaled solutions $\{u^\lambda\}_{\lambda > 1}$ and reduce the asymptotic expansion property \eqref{q>2} to the strong convergence of the scaled family $\{u^\lambda\}_{\lambda > 1}$ by means of compactness results which represent the main difficulty of the proof.
-In order to overcome the difficulties, we make use of energy-type estimates which provide uniform bounds, with respect to $\lambda$, of the scaled solutions and allow us to pass the limit by using the Aubin-Lions compactness criterium.
-We refer to \cite{MR2656972,Karch2011} for a review of the method.
+Let us now comment on the ideas and methods used in the proofs of Theorems \ref{well-posedness-L2}-\ref{first.term}.
+The ideas involved in the proof of Theorem \ref{well-posedness-L2} can be sketched as follows: we will first obtain a global well-possedness result when $\bu_0\in L^2(\Gamma)$ and the nonlinearity $f$ is Lipschitz.
+Then, combining this result with a priori estimates and some classical arguments in conservation laws (see, for instance, \cite[p.~60]{MR1304494}) we can extend the global well-possedness to the case of initial data in $L^2(\Gamma)\cap L^\infty(\Gamma)$ and a $C^1(\rr)$ nonlinearity.
+Using apriori estimates we establish well-posedness results for $L^1(\Gamma)\cap L^\infty(\Gamma)$ initial data.
+In the particular case when $f(s)=-a |s|^{q-1}s$ by energy estimates we obtain qualitative properties of solutions that allow us to deal with $L^1(\Gamma)$ solutions and to establish in Theorem \ref{first.term} the long time behavior of the solutions.
+We will prove Theorem \ref{first.term} by using a scaling method, i.e., we introduce a family of scaled solutions $\{u^\lambda\}_{\lambda > 1}$ and reduce the asymptotic expansion property \eqref{q>2} to the strong convergence of the scaled family $\{u^\lambda\}_{\lambda > 1}$.
+We will make use of energy-type estimates which provide uniform bounds, with respect to $\lambda$, of the scaled solutions and allow us to pass the limit by using the Aubin-Lions compactness criterium.
+We refer to \cite{MR2656972,Karch2011} for a review of the scaling method.
+The main difficulty in the case $q=2$ is to prove the uniqueness of the solutions of the limit equation.

-\begin{remark} The results in Theorem \ref{well-posedness-L2} are obtained considering initial data in the space $L^2(\Gamma) \cap L^\infty(\Gamma)$.
-In addition, if we assume that the initial data is also in $L^1(\Gamma)$ we obtain the contraction property in $L^1(\Gamma)$ (see Theorem \ref{well-posedness}). \end{remark}